-This school locator application shows you the elementary, middle and high school zones your residence is in under Boundary Review Committee Proposal No. 2.
+UPDATED - This school locator application shows you the elementary, middle and high school zones your residence is in under the Boundary Review Committee proposal that will go to the Board of Trustees on March 2.

 CLICK HERE to search by your address.